 Entropy-AWARE Instrumentation for Just-In-Time Anomalous Human Behaviour Interventions

 Traditionally, emotional and affective data is qualitative or subjective (e.g., questionnaires, diaries).
-Micro-expressions could provide invaluable and timely objective data on current emotional state.
+Micro-expressions could provide invaluable and timely objective data on the current emotional state.
 Physiological health measurements augment emotional states with wellbeing and affective states.
 Both are correlated (e.g., we may be sick and therefore more tired or stressed), thus fully bridging SENSATE with these top projects.
 Having a real-world large dataset for methods’ validation will result in the highest quality research outcome.